alexa-samples/skill-sample-nodejs-cloudformation-guide/02_basicSkill/README.md

 # 'Basic' Skill

-Within the 'AWS CloudFormation + ASK CLI Cookbook' repository, this 'basic' skill project proposes a skill project template that leverages the advantages of cfn-deployer more than the 'default' template.
+Within the 'AWS CloudFormation + ASK CLI Guide' repository, this 'basic' skill project proposes a skill project template that leverages the advantages of cfn-deployer more than the 'default' template.

 This README also introduces the following concepts:
 - Defining a **single S3 bucket for Lambda code deployments** via the `artifactsS3` config